ay0788/AyaBot_AI/README.md

 # 🤖 AyaBot AI: Your Smart Virtual Assistant

 Welcome to **AyaBot AI**, a cutting-edge virtual assistant designed to leverage artificial intelligence for dynamic interactions and automation.
-Whether it’s answering questions, performing tasks, or providing intelligent insights, AyaBot is here to make life easier!
+AyaBot's development is based on insights and information derived from a given document, ensuring a specialized, data-driven approach to its functionality.

 ## 🎯 Project Objective